Get ahead of weed pressure this fall for a cleaner start to planting next spring.

 “Abundant rainfall in some areas of the country, including the mid-south and portions of the corn belt, have made for good crops,” says James Whitehead, agronomy leader at HELM Agro.
 “But growing conditions may also result in a bumper crop of weeds.
 The good news is that powerful herbicides, like Reviton, can help control weeds in burndown scenarios.”

 Here’s how Reviton®, the first PPO burndown herbicide introduced to the U.S. in years helps you hammer weeds harder this fall:

 Reviton is a non-selective herbicide that controls many broadleaf weeds when applied with a high quality MSO surfactant.
-More than 700 North American trials and regulatory studies showcased Reviton’s consistent, reliable performance.
+With millions of acres treated, Reviton has provided consistent, reliable performance.
 Reviton is demonstrated to control troublesome weeds faster than 2,4-D and glyphosate alone.